Duckanoo: Etymology

 In Ghana, there is a dish known as dokono or Odokono in the Twi language, which is made from fermented corn dough.
 Though this dish is different from the Caribbean dessert, variations of its name have been adopted regionally.

+The name "blue drawers" comes from the bluish-green hue that banana leaves may take on after being boiled.
+In Jamaican Patois, the word "drawers" (pronounced /draaz/) means "underwear", referencing the tied banana leaf wrapping, which resembles old-fashioned, string-tied underwear.
+In some parishes, particularly Portland, the dish is sometimes called "bollo/boyo" derived from Cuban Spanish, meaning "bun"— a roll of dough (corn, cassava, sweet potato or plantain), seasoned and baked or boiled.